barryclark/jekyll-now/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 The `ParallelIterator` trait only has one required method, which seems not that bad, right?
-The associated type `Item` is clear, because we want to iterate over references to the data, so we make it `&'a i32` right away.
+The associated type `Item` is clear, because we want to iterate over references to the data, so we make it `&'a Data` right away.
 Now let's look at the second iterator trait before we go any further:

 ```rust